picketlink/picketlink-as-subsystem/README.md

 Please, follow the documentation at https://community.jboss.org/wiki/PicketLink3Subsystem#Authentication_and_Authorization_Services_PicketLink_Core.

-### Federation Services ###

-Please, follow the documentation at https://docs.jboss.org/author/display/PLINK/PicketLink+AS7+Subsystem.

 ## Running and Debugging the Integration Tests in Eclipse ##

 First, import the project into your IDE.

-Follow the instructions at [Using a Pre-configured JBoss AS Installation] (#) to get a pre-configured JBoss AS installation with all configuration required to run the integration tests.
+Follow the instructions at [Using a Pre-configured WildFly Installation] (#) to get a pre-configured WildFly installation with all configuration required to run the integration tests.

 Go to the Maven configurations for your Eclipse project and activate the following profile: